shyampurk/TomatoQC/README.md

 ### Step 1 - Partition the  self images into training and testing

 You can see the two directories inside the [Self Images](sample/selfImages/test_feature_Defect1_Rej/) directory, namely training and testing.
-We have already split the images randomly but you can define your ouw split as well.
+We have already split the images randomly between training and testing directories, but you can define your own split as well.

 ### Step 2 - Create the XML database for training